ibmresearchuk/discovery-service-with-personality-insights/README.md

   ```sh
   ./analysis.sh -n Federer -d results -q
   ```
-The analysis of this query have been output as comma separated values to `result/result.csv`.
+The analysis of this query have been output as comma separated values to `results/Federer.csv`.
   ```none
   "name","hits","hits_negative","hits_positive","hits_neutral"
   "federer",65,19,0,46
   ```

 The application has analysed the sentiment of each quote found about `Federer`.
 In total, there were 65 quotes found, 19 of these had a negative sentiment, zero had a positive sentiment and 46 had a neutral sentiment.

+To output the quotes returned from Watson Discovery Service to the console, uncomment `console.dir(data);` on Line 22 in `analysis-quotes.js`.

 ### How Watson Discovery Service works
 The IBM Watson&trade;Discovery service offers powerful content search capabilities using the [Discovery Query Language](https://www.ibm.com/watson/developercloud/doc/discovery/query-reference.html).
 In this application, a query object is formed in `discoveryQuery.js`, before using the node.js `request` library to send an HTTP GET to the specified endpoint: